 Overview of current/recent SIG activity

-Recent activity from the hormonal and reproduction SIG has included:
+Current/recent activity from the hormonal and reproduction SIG includes:

 - Describing testicular function in a birth cohort of young men and defining the association between early life events and adult testicular function in young men.

 - Defining the association between metabolic phenotype, NAFL and PCOS.

 - Describing the association between age at menarche and cardiovascular risk factors in young women